 How Petee Came to the Sanctuary

 Petee was born as part of Carolina Tiger Rescue’s former breeding program.
-Carolina Tiger Rescue, formally Carnivore Preservation Trust, was originally founded to breed keystone species in hopes of one day releasing them into a safe environment, but that day never came.
-The animals who were born here will remain at Carolina Tiger Rescue for their lives.
+Carolina Tiger Rescue, formerly Carnivore Preservation Trust, was originally founded to breed keystone species in hopes of one day releasing them into a safe environment, but that day never came.
+The animals who were born here will remain at Carolina Tiger Rescue for the rest of their lives.

 Petee is a very social ocelot who enjoys checking out any guests or tours that happen by.
 As with most ocelots, Petee loves different scents.
 His absolute favorite is Calvin Klein’s Obsession!
 If given something with a scent on it, ocelots will rub their cheeks, necks, and bodies on the scent to cover themselves in it and to mark it as their own.